the main vine, not the loose one.

 joining two such points is a straight line.
 There are many

 lines lines joining two such points but only one of them is

 The "metaphor" and acceptance that you "make your own meaning from

 spoken and written language" I accept.
 We all make our own

-meanings.
+meaning.
 In mathematics the metaphor is almost non-existent.
+We

-We need exact communicatiuon of ideas and concepts, not a
+need exact communication of ideas and concepts and not a quagmire

-this language to make your own meaning.
-When teaching mathematics
+language to make your own meaning.
+When teaching mathematics know

-know that metaphor does not exist and say why.
-This does not mean
+that metaphor does not exist and say why.
+This does not mean we

 Try explaining "a location" to someone and you will